5c0r/live-then-learn/Thoughts/COMICAL_SAAS_STEREOTYPES.md

 #### The Artist
 - Loves drawing and sketching and 'cute but deadly' design
 - Emotional-first person, but enough empathy to create a thorough UI/UX
 - Customers, Marketer love how beautiful and intuitive the UI was.
 Unfortunately this makes every developers hate him, making the UI become the most complex state machine ever ( Ever heard of State Management ?)

 #### The Co-Founder
 "I should be the motherf**cking founder"

-Wanted of money, fame and power, without any knowledge
+Wanted of money, fame and power, without any knowledge TODOist =))))) ( RAN OUT OF IDEAS, WAT !)

 #### The startup-founder

 "I will grant you this, IF...."

 Filled with ideas and ambition, he decided that we need to make a future startup.
 With "ML using Python" on his desk, he can do everything.
 Bootstrapped a talented team, he found his idea is the 'real-deal'

 Sadly, everyone ( except the Lead ) left him because of his bad leadership.
 With 2M euros in company evaluation, his 'product' never got released.

+#### The Lawly
+"When relationships collapse, let's prepare for litigation"

+#### Pegacy
+He were part of the legacy , but that does not mean the legacy lives in him.
+Being a loyal engineer in a strong and prosper company